mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 \frac{10}{10^6}e^{15} \approx
 \frac{10 \cdot 10^6}{10^6} \approx 10.
 $$
-If we implement these approximations we can justify simplifying the fold-change equation to take the form
+If we implement these approximations, we can justify simplifying the fold-change equation to take the form
 $$
 \text{fold-change} \approx